Using Chapel on Mac OS X¶

 The Homebrew installation provides a minimal installation of Chapel for users to explore and test the language.
 Of the omitted features, multilocale support is most notable.
 Users interested in utilizing Chapel’s complete set of features should build Chapel from source (option 2 above).

-It is also possible for developers to use Homebrew to build and install a development version based on the master branch on GitHub:
+It is also possible for developers to use Homebrew to build and install a development version based on the main branch on GitHub:

 brew install chapel --HEAD